deercreeklabs/lancaster/README.md

 * [def-enum-schema](#def-enum-schema): Defines a var w/ an enum schema.
 * [def-fixed-schema](#def-fixed-schema): Defines a var w/ a fixed schema.
 * [def-map-schema](#def-map-schema): Defines a var w/ a map schema.
 Keys must be strings.
-* [def-flex-map-schema](#def-flex-map-schema): Defines a var w/ a flex-map schema.
-Flex map keys may be of any schema type.
 * [def-record-schema](#def-record-schema): Defines a var w/ a record schema.
 * [def-merged-record-schema](#def-merged-record-schema): Defines a var w/ a record schema which contains all the fields of all record schemas passed in.
 * [def-union-schema](#def-union-schema): Defines a var w/ a union schema.